 The 2020 Azerbaijan Grand Prix was cancelled due to the coronavirus pandemic and whilst the circuit returned to the calendar in 2021, the race will be held behind closed doors with no spectators present.

 Upcoming events at Baku City Circuit

 The Baku City Circuit is a temporary street circuit that’s only used once a year.
-The 2021 Azerbaijan Grand Prix takes place on June 4-6 – but it will be held behind closed doors and spectators will not be able to attend.
+The 2022 Azerbaijan Grand Prix takes place on June 10-12.

 The Baku City Circuit is a race track in the heart of Azerbaijan’s capital city.

 Heydar Aliyev International Airport (GYD) is the city’s main airport, and is located 20km from the city centre.